Vctorqui/Vctorqui/README.md

 ### 😀 More about me...
-<p>I am a Frontend Web Developer based in Venezuela who loves to learn new things, work with particular startups and collaborate with talented people around the world building websites and applications with a wide range of technologies.</p>
+<p>HEY!
+I'm Victor Quiñones, FrontEnd Developer with experience in creating innovative and attractive user interfaces.
+Throughout my career, I have worked on a variety of projects both freelance and in the corporate environment.</p>
 <ul>
-  <li>💻 More than one year of experience as a frontend developer</li>
+  <li>💻 2 years of experience as a Frontend developer.</li>
-  <li>👨🏻‍💻 I'm currently work as a Frontend Developer</li>
-  <li>🌱 I'm constantly learning to keep up to date with the latest trends in frontend development. </li>
+  <li>🌱 Constantly learning to keep up to date with the latest trends in frontend development. </li>
 </ul>

+<p>Besides coding, I love watching anime movies, playing video games, and playing soccer.
+One of my favorite teams is Barcelona, but the truth is that I started to like soccer because of watching Messi.
+As I mentioned, I love video games, and my favorite game of all time is Uncharted.
+Sic parvis magna—Greatness from small beginnings.
+I always strive to live by that phrase in my life🚀</p>

 ```javascript
 const vic = {